EnochK56/Enoch-s-Portfolio/index.md

 ## Summary of BlueStamp Engineering

 Overall, I had a great time at BlueStamp.
-It provided me with various opportunities like meeting new friends, helping my experience in engineering and coding, and most importantly, the aspect of competitiveness from the countless  sports games we played against the other classes.
-My time at BlueStamp was fulfilling as I learned many new things about engineering.
+It provided me with various opportunities, like meeting new friends, helping my experience in engineering and coding, and most importantly, the aspect of competitiveness from the countless sports games we played against the other classes.
+My time at BlueStamp was fulfilling, as I learned many new things about engineering.
 The biggest challenge I faced when I was at BlueStamp was trying to problem-solve countless of my mistakes by myself.
-With the great instructors, I was able to solve these problems and made me able to complete my voice assistant with AI.
-Overall, my experience with BlueStamp was overwhelmingly positive and I hope my portfolio will convince you and others to join BlueStamp.
+With the great instructors, I was able to solve these problems and complete my voice assistant with AI.
+Overall, my experience with BlueStamp was overwhelmingly positive, and I hope my portfolio will convince you and others to join BlueStamp.

 # Third Milestone